Donald Trump Has ‘Daddy Issues,’ Claims Psychiatrist

 — Raw Story (@RawStory) March 11, 2019

 The psychiatrist explained to Raw Story that Donald Trump’s public statements about his relationship with Fred Trump indicate that the president indeed has “daddy issues.”
-Trump answers to journalists’ questions about the relationship with his father demonstrate that commander-in-chief is essentially “an adolescent stuck in a battle with his long deceased father,” according to Wruble.
+Trump answers to journalists’ questions about the relationship with his father demonstrate that the commander in chief is essentially “an adolescent stuck in a battle with his long deceased father,” according to Wruble.

 “I wrote about Donald Trump’s ‘daddy issues,’ because they were obvious from the many accounts we have of his interactions with his father.
 The competition between father and son is famous.”